heshammourad/vexillology-contests/docs/Frontend.md

 Theme can be found at [pages/App.jsx](/react-ui/pages/App.jsx), along with the base Router

-## Packages
+## PACKAGES

-- SWR and useSWR automatically manage data fetching and component updates (! only call as useSwrData)
+- [SWR](https://github.com/vercel/swr) and useSWR automatically manage data fetching and component updates (! only call as useSwrData)